anthonyshort/idiomatic-sass/README.md

 }
 ```

+## Nesting

+* Avoid nested more than 2 deep.
+This is a sign of bad CSS as selectors become too specific.
+* Rulesets within selectors should be separated by a single line follow the same rules.

-## Indentation and Spacing
+## Indentation

 * Indentation should be 2 spaces
-* Selectors should be separated by a single line break
-* There should be a single space between the selector and the opening parenthesis
-* Each properties and at-rule should be on it's own line.
-This allows for better integration with version control.
-* Blocks within selectors should be separated by a single line follow the same rules.

 ## File Structure